-The subject of risks and potential complications of breast reduction surgery is best discussed on a personal basis between you and Dr. Reubin at the time of your consultation.
+The subject of risks and potential complications of breast reduction surgery is best discussed on a personal basis between you and Dr. at the time of your consultation.

-Some of the potential complications that may be discussed with you include bleeding, infection and reactions to anesthesia.
+Some of the potential complications that may be discussed with you include bleeding, infection and reactions to anaesthesia.
 Following a breast lift, sometimes the breasts may not be perfectly symmetrical or the nipple height may vary slightly.
 Minor adjustments often can be made at a later time.
 Permanent loss of sensation in the nipples or areas of breast skin may occur rarely.